 Veterinary & phytosanitary

-When it comes to importing and exporting animal and plant products, room for error is small.
-Missing documents, an incorrectly filled out certificate or a missed inspection can cause a shipment to be stopped, rejected or even destroyed.
-Flevo Trade Service guides veterinary and phytosanitary processes from start to finish, through knowledge of regulations, practical experience in the fish and food sector and direct coordination with the authorities involved.
+When importing and exporting animal and plant products, the margin for error is small.
+Missing documents, an incorrectly completed certificate, or a missed inspection can cause a shipment to be held, rejected, or even destroyed.
+Flevo Trade Service supports veterinary and phytosanitary processes from start to finish through in-depth knowledge of regulations, practical experience in the fish and food sectors, and direct coordination with the relevant authorities.

 Veterinary & Phytosanitary

 Veterinary documentation is mandatory for products of animal origin.
 Phytosanitary documentation applies to plant products.
-These documents show that goods meet the health and food safety requirements of the European Union.
+These documents demonstrate that the goods comply with the health and food safety requirements of the European Union.

-When imported into the EU, animal products are physically checked by NVWA veterinarians.
-This happens upon entry into the port or at a designated inspection point.
-Only after approval can the shipment be transported further within the European Union.
+When animal products are imported into the EU, they are physically inspected by NVWA veterinarians.
+This takes place upon arrival at the port or at a designated inspection point.
+Only after approval may the shipment continue to move within the European Union.

-A veterinary or phytosanitary mission is never just a document.
-It is a process in which several parties are involved.
-The documentation must match the actual content, batch codes and labeling, country of origin and the planning of transport and inspection.
-Errors or anomalies are immediately visible during the physical check.
-That's why preparation is essential.
+A veterinary or phytosanitary shipment is never just about the paperwork.
+It is a process involving multiple parties.
+The documentation must match the actual contents, batch codes and labeling, country of origin, and the schedule for transport and inspection.
+Errors or discrepancies become immediately visible during the physical inspection.
+That is why preparation is essential.

 In practice, problems often arise from incorrect or incomplete documents from the country of origin.
-Certificates that are not fully completed, information that does not match the goods, or labels that do not match the document.
+Certificates that have not been fully completed, information that does not match the goods, or labels that do not correspond with the document.

-That is why we prefer to check documents in advance before they are finally issued in the country of origin.
-This way, we identify anomalies in time and reduce the chance of waiting times or additional inspections upon arrival.
+That is why we prefer to review documents in advance, before they are officially issued in the country of origin.
+This allows us to identify discrepancies in time and reduce the risk of delays or additional inspections on arrival.

-The work process is designed to handle veterinary and phytosanitary processes carefully and in accordance with applicable regulations.
+The workflow is designed to handle veterinary and phytosanitary processes carefully and in line with the applicable regulations.

 Requirements

-Based on product, origin and destination, we determine which documentation is mandatory and which checks can be expected.
+Based on the product, origin, and destination, we determine which documentation is required and which inspections can be expected.

-The necessary documents are drawn up and checked.
-Inspections are scheduled at the correct inspection points and coordinated with transport and parties involved.
+The required documents are prepared and checked.
+Inspections are scheduled at the appropriate inspection points and coordinated with transport and the parties involved.

-After physical inspection by the competent authority, the document will be finalized.
-Once approved, the shipment can continue to be transported within the European Union.
+After physical inspection by the competent authority, the document is finalized.
+Once approval has been granted, the shipment can continue to move within the European Union.

 Everything arranged for an error-free flow